 Resident Dormitory Section

 Accommodation for the residents in alcohol rehabilition: I designed the spaces to sit within the wetlands to produce a calming environment and give them privacy between the rehab sessions.
 The reed beds and dormitories have been designed to give the resident different levels of privacy as they progress through the rehabilitation programme.
+The following image reveals the construction of the dormitories: The prefabricated timber structure has been designed to attach to the top of floats and allow the dormitories to sit above the water and avoid flooding at all times.

 Exploded Axonometric: Dormitory Construction